-Council will ensure that a minimum of \$20,000,000 Public Liability Insurance Cover and where appropriate \$5,000,000 Professional Indemnity Cover is required, dependent on the type of Contract.
+Where the contract value exceeds \$50,000 (GST inclusive), a minimum of \$20,000,000 Public Liability and \$5,000,000 Professional Indemnity cover is required, dependent on the type of Contract.
 Evidence of cover in the form of a Certificate of Currency as a minimum will be required.
 Council will also ensure any other appropriate insurance, i.e. Product Liability, Motor Vehicle or Fiduciary or Work Cover details are obtained prior to the commencement of the Contract.